MRtrix3/mrtrix3/docs/reference/scripts/5ttgen.rst

     5ttgen algorithm [ options ] ...

 -  *algorithm*: Select the algorithm to be used to complete the script operation; additional details and options become available once an algorithm is nominated.
-Options are: freesurfer, fsl, gif
+Options are: ants, freesurfer, fsl, gif

 Description
 -----------